wangantian/wangantian.github.io/_resources/aup-zu3.md

   - /aup-zu3.html
 ---

 <p>This page provides an evolving summary of resources and notes for using the AUP-ZU3 FPGA board.
 The AUP-ZU3 is a newer Zynq-based FPGA development board, available <a href="https://www.realdigital.org/hardware/aup-zu3">here</a>.
 It is currently available for purchase only by academic institutions.
 Consider purchasing the Accessory Kit, especially if you do not already have the required cables, SD card, and power adapter.
-Note that the kit comes with only two cables and one adapter.
+The kit includes only two cables and one adapter.
 If you want to download the design to the board, you need a third cable to perform the download to the UART/PROG port</p>

 <p>The official documentation is available <a href="https://xilinx.github.io/AUP-ZU3/">here</a>.</p>

 Part of the document is adapted from the discussions <a href="https://uri-nextlab.github.io/ParallelProgrammingLabs/">here</a>.
 The Generative AI tools assist with part of the content.

 # Blink the LEDs in HDL
-In this part, you are expected to blink the LEDs using the switches and buttons on the board.
-The design itself is no different from the existing HDL design at this stage: write the HDL design, run synthesis and implementation, and see the design run.
-Here, a small working HDL design is provided below, along with the constraint file [here](https://wangantian.github.io/files/zu3.xdc), with some minor modifications from the official documents.
+In this part, you are expected to blink the LEDs using the board's switches and buttons.
+The design is the same as the existing HDL design at this stage: write the HDL design, run synthesis and implementation, and see the design run.
+Below is a small working HDL design, along with the constraint file [here](https://wangantian.github.io/files/zu3.xdc), with minor modifications from the official documents.

 # Blink the LEDs using Zynq

-In this exercise you will complete a Verilog module for the RealDigital AUP-ZU3 board (Zynq UltraScale+ XCZU3EG).
-The board gives you slide switches, push buttons, white LEDs, RGB LEDs, and servo headers on the programmable logic (PL) side, all clocked from a 100 MHz differential clock.
+In this exercise, you will complete a Verilog module for the RealDigital AUP-ZU3 board (Zynq UltraScale+ XCZU3EG).
+The board provides slide switches, push buttons, white LEDs, RGB LEDs, and servo headers on the programmable logic (PL) side, all clocked by a 100 MHz differential clock.

-By the end of this exercise your design should do three things at once:
+By the end of this exercise, your design should do three things at once:

 1. Blink the white LEDs at 1 Hz, but only for the switches that are turned on.
 2. Use three push buttons as a 3-bit binary value that lights up the RGB LEDs, with the fourth push button flipping two of the four RGB LEDs to the opposite color.